8000 GitHub - tekumara/fakesnow: Run, mock and test fake Snowflake databases locally.

 COPY INTO

-COPY INTO can be used from S3 sources.
+COPY INTO can be used from S3 sources and stages.
 By default the standard AWS credential chain will be used.
 If you are getting an HTTP 403 or need to provide alternative S3 credentials you can use the duckdb CREATE SECRET statement.
 For an example of creating a secret to use a moto S3 endpoint see s3_client in conftest.py

 Contributing